GeoffWilliams/puppet-windows_firewall/README.md

 PRs accepted :)

 ## Testing
-Manual testing for now 🤮 ...
-PDQTest needs to support windows
+Automatic testing using PDQTest 2.
+Needs to be run in a throw-away VM since its impossible to manage the firewall in containerised Windows:

-Impossible to test in container :( https://social.msdn.microsoft.com/Forums/en-US/3c5be919-765b-4ea6-936b-60f3ac0986aa/windows-firewall-service-is-stopped-on-windows-container
+https://social.msdn.microsoft.com/Forums/en-US/3c5be919-765b-4ea6-936b-60f3ac0986aa/windows-firewall-service-is-stopped-on-windows-container